facebook/infer/README.md

 Infer
 =====

-Infer is a static analysis tool for Java and C / Objective C.
+Infer is a static analysis tool for Java, Objective-C and C, written in [OCaml](https://ocaml.org/).
 To see what it can do for you, check out the documentation at <http://facebook.github.io/infer/>.
+Check out [FILES.md](FILES.md) for a quick overview of the files in `infer/bin`.

 Installation
 ------------